 - 11.1 Relevant (need to know) staff will be aware of individual students' medical conditions and the individual healthcare plan that is in place to support them, including what to do in an emergency. - 11.2 All staff involved in the provision of care and support to students with medical conditions and requiring treatment/medication will receive full training from a School Nurse or other healthcare professional and be assessed as competent prior to delivering treatment or medication as per a student's individual healthcare plan. - 11.3 A First Aid certificate does not constitute appropriate training in supporting students with medical needs.

-See Appendix B: Training Record Treatment and Administration of Medicines - 11.4 If a student's healthcare needs are being met by staff outside of the school nursing team, in the event of the designated staff being absent, the school nursing team will carry out any necessary care or support until another suitably trained member of staff can manage the student's needs. - 11.5 Where there are staff changes/staff turnover, the school nursing team will oversee a smooth transition of care and support, ensuring staff are fully trained to meet the individual student's needs. - 11.6 Where supply teachers are managing the needs of a student, they will be briefed by the nursing team who will be available to support as the need arises. - 11.7 All staff at Sidcot School receive annual Asthma and anaphylaxis training (please refer to the Asthma policy 4.3 and medical policy 4.1) - 11.8 Training of health care staff to support the individual needs of students with medical conditions is carried out by healthcare professionals who manage the student's condition, together with parents who care for the child on a daily basis.
+See Appendix B: Training Record - Treatment and Administration of Medicines

+- 11.4 Where there are staff changes/staff turnover, the school nursing team will oversee a smooth transition of care and support, ensuring staff are fully trained to meet the individual student's needs. - 11.5 All staff at Sidcot School receive annual Asthma and anaphylaxis training (please refer to the Asthma policy 4.3 and medical policy 4.1) - 11.6 Training of health care staff to support the individual needs of students with medical conditions is carried out by healthcare professionals who manage the student's condition, together with parents who care for the child on a daily basis.